-- Please note that these headers are often referred to as USB3.0 internal headers, but the correct designation is USB3.1 Gen 1.0. - Secure the bracket to either the front or rear panel of your chassis (not all chassis are equipped with the front panel option). - □ Connect the end(s) of the cables to the USB3.1 Gen 1 headers on the motherboard.
+- □ Please note that these headers are often referred to as USB3.0 internal headers, but the correct designation is USB3.1 Gen 1. - Motherboards feature these types of headers as either right-angle or vertical connectors.
+The B360 Micro Gaming utilizes a right-angle connector to improve cable management options. - Secure the bracket to either the front or rear panel of your chassis (not all chassis are equipped with the front panel option). - Connect the end(s) of the cables to the USB3.1 Gen 1 header on the motherboard.

-The motherboard contains 2x 9-pin internal header connectors onboard that can be used to connect optional external devices containing up to four (4) USB 2.0 ports.
+The motherboard contains 1x 9-pin internal header connectors onboard that can be used to connect optional external devices containing up to one (1) USB 2.0 port.